A-03265

 Plain Language

-Automated systems that fail safety and effectiveness requirements must not be deployed — and if already deployed, must be pulled from service.
-No system may be designed with the intent or reasonably foreseeable possibility of endangering the safety of New York residents.
-Systems must also be affirmatively designed to protect against foreseeable harms even from unintended uses.
-This effectively creates a deployment-gating obligation and a continuing removal obligation.
+An automated system that fails to meet the safety and effectiveness requirements of § 504 must not be deployed — or if already deployed, must be removed.
+There is a categorical prohibition on designing systems with the intent or reasonably foreseeable possibility of endangering New York residents.
+Systems must also be proactively designed to protect against harms from foreseeable but unintended uses.
+This creates both a deployment-gating requirement and a proactive safety-by-design obligation.

 Statutory Text